 Cooking oil helps create mouthwatering dishes, despite its widely known health risk.
 With clean cooking oil, you can produce delicious food accentuate the textures of ingredients, and complementary flavors that the public loves.
-But that used oil can cause problems over time.
+But that used cooking oil can cause problems over time.
 We are going to discuss these problems and what you can do with that unusable oil, and why used cooking oil recycling has become an industry unto itself.

-The Dangers of Note Discarding UCOs the Right Way
+The Dangers of Not Discarding UCOs the Right Way

 Cooking Oil Clogs Pipes